 In order to constantly improve, we strongly believe in continued education and strong relationships with industry related organizations.
 That is why we have established great relationships with Farm Bureau and Cooperative Extension, both of our irrigation districts and with many other local producers and businesses.

 Why are you a farm bureau member?
 Because Farm Bureau is engaged, very much like Jessica and I are with the business.
 We both plan on expanding our roles in the Farm Bureau.
 I intend to increase my leadership roles in county and state Farm Bureaus and Jessica plans on becoming more actively involved in the Women's Leadership Program and Ag in the Classroom.
 She is very actively engaged in our operation and has a passion for what we do.
 This passion combined with her love for children and education has opened her mind to what and how she can make a difference and bring awareness to children who do not understand where their safe food comes from.
-I have been involved in Farm Bureau for almost five years and current leadership is in support of me seeking more leadership roles.
-I am honored and excited at this opportunity and look forward to making an impact on the Farm Bureau and agriculture.
+I have been involved in Farm Bureau for almost five years and

 I am also planning on expanding my responsibilities within the agricultural community, and in organizations like the Cotton Growers Association and the local public power utility in my state.
 I would also like to become more engaged in the Grain Promotion Council, research and development of technologies with Universities in regards to seed, herbicide, and pesticide development.